-The health assessment indicated that 51% of adults who drank had five or more drinks for males or 4 or more drinks for females on one occasion (binge drinking) in the past month.
-8% of adults reported driving after having perhaps too much to drink, increasing to 13% of those under the age of 30 and 14% of African Americans.
+The health assessment indicated that 51% of adults who drank engaged in binge drinking (had five or more drinks for males or 4 or more drinks for females on one occasion) in the past month.
+Eight percent (8%) of adults reported driving after having perhaps too much to drink, increasing to 13% of those under the age of 30 and 14% of African Americans.